-. . . an economical use of fertilizers requires that they merely supplement the natural supply in the soil, and that the latter should furnish the larger part of the soil material used by the crop.
+… an economical use of fertilizers requires that they merely supplement the natural supply in the soil, and that the latter should furnish the larger part of the soil material used by the crop.

 —T.L.
-LYON AND E.O.
-FIPPIN, 1909
+Lyon and E.O.
+Fippin, 1909

-Nitrogen can also be lost from soil by denitrification, a microbial process that occurs primarily in surface layers when soils are saturated with water.
+Nitrogen can also be lost from soil by denitrification, a microbial process that occurs primarily when soils are saturated with water.
 It is especially problematic in soils with poor structure due to compaction or other causes, frequently a result of excessive tillage.
 Soil bacteria convert nitrate to both nitrous oxide (N2O) and N2.
-While N2 (two atoms of nitrogen bonded together) is the most abundant gas in the atmosphere and not of environmental concern, each molecule of N2O gas—largely generated by denitrification, with some contribution from nitrification—has approximately 300 times more global warming impact than a molecule of carbon dioxide.
+While N2 (two atoms of nitrogen bonded together) is the most abundant gas in the atmosphere and not of environmental concern, each molecule of N2O gas—largely generated by denitrification, with some contribution from nitrification—has approximately 300 times more climate change impact than a molecule of carbon dioxide.
 According to the U.S. Environmental Protection Agency, N2O accounts for 55% of the agricultural greenhouse gas emissions and 5% of the total emissions of all economic sectors combined, which is equivalent to twice the impact from the aviation industry.

 PROBLEMS USING EXCESS N FERTILIZER